 This award applies to in-district tuition and applicable fees.
 Eligibility requires that the recipient must be the spouse or child of an eligible veteran.
-Information and applications may be obtained through the Financial Aid Office and from (ISAC) Illinois Student Assistance Commission at www.isac.org.
+Information and applications may be obtained through the Financial Aid Office and from Illinois Student Assistance Commission (ISAC).
 Please complete a Veterans Benefit Selection Form for each semester of enrollment.
-Forms are located online at www.src.edu/veterans.
+Forms are located online.